Probably the most important factor in starting up a care farm is motivation. You have to really want to do it, and not purely as a business activity.

 Is it possible to find activities to do all year round, rain or shine?

 Do I have facilities for people to get warm and dry, eat their lunch etc or would I need to build/convert somewhere?

 Do I have the money to invest into that or would I need to find funding?

 Do I like spending time with people and do I want them on the farm every day or just a couple of days a week?

 Do I have good social skills, patience and empathy?

 Is my site/farm fairly accessible as it is likely that a significant number of participants will be coming from more urban areas?

 Am I happy handling paperwork or would I need to employ someone to help with this?

-In the meantime, for general business start up advice and information on legal structures you can check out Gov.UK website (which incorporates the previous Business Links advice).
+Check out the Gov.UK website for general business start up advice and information on legal structures.